Arizona's Second-largest City has a Relaxed Vibe.

 ###

 When you visit Tucson and Saguaro Ranch, we encourage you to follow Covid 19 protocols that include wearing a mask, using hand sanitizer and social distancing.
-To learn more about luxury homes for sale in Tucson, contact John Hays at Miramonte Homes by calling (520) 833-6141 to arrange an appointment at the Saguaro Ranch Sales Center.
+To learn more about luxury homes for sale in Tucson, call (520) 833-6141 to arrange an appointment at the Saguaro Ranch Sales Center.
 Brokers are protected.